 - Preheat the oven to 350°F degrees and spray a 9x13 baking dish with nonstick cooking spray.

 - In the baking dish, mix the milk, salt, ground mustard, garlic powder, and hot sauce.

 - Add the uncooked elbow macaroni and spread in an even layer.

 - Layer with the Velveeta slices and half of the shredded cheddar and mozzarella.
 Top with butter slices, pushing them down into the milk.

-- Remove the foil and top with the remaining shredded cheddar and mozzarella cheese.
+- Remove the foil and check that the macaroni is cooked and most of the liquid is absorbed, baking for an additional 5 minutes if needed.
+Discard the foil.
+Top with the remaining shredded cheddar and mozzarella cheese.
 Bake for another 10 minutes to melt the cheese.